 Here Pointr - our current main product - was born in January 2015.
 Pointr is a video based human-to-human remote collaboration Software-as-as-Service powered by augmented reality.
 It provides capability for deep equipment repair, off-nominal maintenance, complex installation, and training on ground today and in space tomorrow.
 Since then the company was grown by combining private and public investment: the core R&D in Finland, sales and marketing team, IPR protection, subsidiary in Germany, and branch partner offices in LATAM, USA, and Japan with 40 professionals around the globe.
 Read more about Pointr

 Pointr is based on XRTC telecommunication protocol.
 It was originally developed to enable communication between European Space Agency sites in different European countries without the need to establish VPN or open any inbound ports.
 From the very beginning, the solution had to meet the absolute data security requirements: same level as governmental and military projects.
 The development therefore followed the Security by Design approach.
 This means that the security of the protocol does not depend on correctness of the firewall settings.
 Simple and network preserving.
 This development was supported by the European Space Agency funding.
-With a wider deployment of 5G, XRTC protocol will make UDP and its derivatives like WebRTC obsolete in all applications involving soft-real time voice and video streaming, AR, VR, IoT, drone control and immersive telepresence.
+With a wider deployment of 5G, XRTC protocol will make UDP and its derivatives like WebRTC and QUIC obsolete in all applications involving soft-real time voice and video streaming, AR, VR, IoT, drone control and immersive telepresence.
 Read more about XRTC